Hybrid Swin Attention Networks for Simultaneously Low-Dose PET and CT Denoising: Methods

-To enable the Swin Transformer block to capture both long-range and short-range dependencies, we replace the MLP component with ESGA module, incorporating GELU activation \cite{hendrycks2016gaussian}.
-Fig. \ref{swin} shows the detail of Swin Transformer block.
+To enable the Swin Transformer block to capture both long-range and short-range dependencies, we replace the MLP component with EGAM-S module, incorporating GELU activation \cite{hendrycks2016gaussian}.
+Fig. \ref{HSANet} EGA-STB module shows the efficient global attention swin transformer block (EGA-STB).